Journalism and Pornography

 The CIA as Organized Crime is not a book of opinion.
 Although there are interviews these were not for talk shows.
 The interview format — even with critical and informed interviewers — is problematic because of the need to make a dialogue out of material that requires individual intensity and focused attention.
 Since Valentine is an experienced interviewer (as anyone can establish by listening to his Phoenix tapes), he makes the best out of a restrictive format. ((Not only an invaluable resource, this site posts some of the most incisive interview product available today.))
 In doing so he does not tell us so much about asking questions as how we must learn to work with answers.
 Valentine’s book is also an exercise in giving critical questions, especially from those who are less knowledgeable or experienced, the serious answers they deserve.
 That is one very important approach in teaching history, to restoring substance.
 Valentine is an excellent history teacher and there are simply not enough like him.

-Dr T.P.
-Wilkinson writes, teaches History and English, directs theatre and coaches cricket between the cradles of Heine and Saramago.
-He is also the author of Church Clothes, Land, Mission and the End of Apartheid in South Africa.
+T.P.
+Wilkinson, Dr. rer. pol. writes, teaches History and English, directs theatre and coaches cricket between the cradles of Heine and Saramago.
+He is author of Unbecoming American: A War Memoir and also Church Clothes, Land, Mission and the End of Apartheid in South Africa.
 Read other articles by T.P..